Eye Town Youth Community Council

 - 11/ Hartismere School involvement in next years youth Heritage New Wave Application

-If you are a young person living in Eye and would like to ask a question of the youth council please email or attend the next meeting of the Eye Town Youth Community Council in May.
+If you are a young person living in Eye and would like to ask a question of the youth council please email or attend the next meeting of the Eye Town Youth Community Council.

 Heritage Open Days our youth engagement project, New Wave.
 If you’re interested in working with young people to create exciting new events, learning alongside other organisers (and getting £1,000 to help make it happen!) then please apply!
 This year there are up to 14 places available.